 We introduce Model Augmented Fine-tuning (Mafin) — a novel approach for fine-tuning a black-box embedding model by augmenting it with a trainable embedding model.

-We argue that context blindness — the inability of vector-based retrieval to condition on full conversational and reasoning context — is the most fundamental limitation of vector RAG, and outline a paradigm shift from semantic similarity to context-dependent relevance classification.
+We argue that context blindness — the inability of vector-based retrieval to condition on full conversational and reasoning context — is a fundamental limitation of vector RAG, and outline a paradigm shift from semantic similarity to context-dependent relevance classification.
+In this view, retrieval becomes a relevance decision made by an LLM with full context, scaled efficiently through hierarchical tree search.

 We built what Andrej Karpathy described, and solved the hard part.
 OpenKB is an open-source CLI that compiles raw documents into a structured, interlinked wiki, powered by PageIndex for long PDFs.